 There are no additional labelling requirements for steviol glycosides when used as a food additive.
 The labelling requirements for steviol glycosides are the same as those applicable to all prepackaged products and ingredients.
-Additional labelling requirements only occur when steviol glycosides are used in combination with other sweeteners such as aspartame, sucralose, acesulfame-potassium and neotame [B.01.014, B.01.016-B.01.019, B.01.022].
+Additional labelling requirements only occur when steviol glycosides are used in combination with other sweeteners such as aspartame, sucralose, acesulfame-potassium and neotame [B.01.014, B.01.016, B.01.019, B.01.022, FDR].

 Saccharin as a food additive

 Saccharin and its salts (calcium saccharin, potassium saccharin and sodium saccharin) are part of Health Canada's List of Permitted Sweeteners.
-This enables the use of saccharin and/or its salts as sweeteners in: breath fresheners, unstandardized canned fruit, chewing gum, unstandardized frozen desserts, toppings/topping mixes, unstandardized alcoholic liqueurs, unstandardized carbonated non-alcoholic beverages, and unstandardized fruit spreads.
-On May 4, 2016 Health Canada amended the list of permitted additives to permit the use of Saccharin as a table-top sweetener.
-Saccharin is not permitted as an ingredient in any other foods.
+This enables the use of saccharin and/or its salts as sweeteners in: breath fresheners, unstandardized canned fruit, chewing gum, unstandardized frozen desserts, toppings/topping mixes, unstandardized alcoholic liqueurs, unstandardized carbonated non-alcoholic beverages, unstandardized fruit spreads, preoperative beverages and table-top sweeteners.
 Like all other food additives, when used as permitted, saccharin and/or its salts are required to be shown in the list of ingredients on pre-packaged foods.
 For more details, refer to Health Canada's Notice of Modification to the List of Permitted Sweeteners to Enable the Use of Saccharin, Calcium Saccharin, Potassium Saccharin and Sodium Saccharin as sweeteners in Various Unstandardized Foods.